google/xls/docs_src/ir_semantics.md

 <!-- mdformat on -->

-`known_in_bounds` is an optional parameter to the node which defaults to `false` if not present.
-This has no effect on the behavior of the node but informs other passes that the all indices in the node are proven to be 'in-bounds'.
+`assumed_in_bounds` is an optional parameter to the node which defaults to `false` if not present.
+This has no effect on the behavior of the node but informs other passes that the all indices in the node are proven to be 'in-bounds' in cases where the result is visible.
 This should only be set by the `opt` pipeline passes.
 This information might be used in later optimization passes or during verilog codegen.

 #### **`array_slice`**